 What is the importance of digital accessibility in e-commerce?

 Making your e-commerce site accessible can help your business.
 It lets more people, including those with disabilities, see what you offer.
 In the U.S. alone, people with disabilities spend over $490 billion.
+Accessible sites also keep customers satisfied and encourage them to return.
+They tend to spend more and stay loyal to your brand.

 What are the legal obligations around e-commerce accessibility?

+If your e-commerce site is inaccessible, it may face legal trouble.
+The Americans with Disabilities Act (ADA) considers a public place to be one that is accessible to people with disabilities, which means you could be sued if it is not.
 The European Accessibility Act (EAA) is even stricter in the EU.
-By 2025, all digital experiences must be accessible.
+By 2025, all digital experiences must be accessible and inclusive.
 If not, you could face big fines.

 What does it take to create accessible e-commerce experiences?